-The host committee at all events approved prior to November 7th 2015 (All 2016 events; Men, 22U Men, 18U, 16U girls and 15U boys 2017 events) is required to provide the Baseball Canada representative and the Baseball Canada Official Scorer with a per diem of \$40 per day whereas events approved after November 7th 2015 (Canada Cup, Women, 21U Women, 13U National Western, 13U National Atlantic and 13U National; as well as all 2018 events) are to follow the Baseball Canada per diem policy.
-Meals provided by the host (e.g. breakfast at hotel, reception) will be deducted from the per diem.
+The host committee at all events is required to provide the Baseball Canada representative and the Baseball Canada Official Scorer with a per diem of \$65 per day per the Baseball Canada per diem policy.
+Hosts are responsible for all days the umpires are assigned for, which includes Monday even if no games end up being rescheduled.
+Meals provided by the host (e.g. breakfast at hotel, reception) may be deducted from the per diem upon approval by Baseball Canada.